3B-Group/ConvRe/README.md

 - [ ] llama-2-13b-chat-hf

 ## 🍑 Inference with huggingface dataset
-We provide a convenient way to run the experiments and there are only three parameters you need to decide:
+We provide a convenient way to run the experiments🤗 and there are only 3️⃣ parameters you need to decide:
 - `model_name`: the name of the large language model you want to use, see our [supported model list](#supported-models).
 - `task`: the subtask of ConvRe benchmark: `text2re` or `re2text`.
 - `settings`: prompt setting for current run (prompt1-prompt 12), please refer to our paper(LINK) for more details of each setting.

 **Example**

-If you want to run `prompt4` of `re2text` task on `text-davinci-003`, run this script
+If you want to run `prompt4` of `re2text` task on `text-davinci-003`, run this script👇
 ```bash
 python3 main_hf.py --model_name text-davinci-003 --task re2text --settings prompt4
 ```

 ## 🍉 Inference in a more flexible way
 We also provide a more flexible way to run the experiments.
-There are XX parameters you need to decide.
+There are 8️⃣ parameters you need to decide.
 - `model_name`: the name of the large language model you want to use, see our [supported model list](#supported-models).
 - `task`: the subtask of ConvRe benchmark: `text2re` or `re2text`.
 - `data_dir`: The directory where the dataset stored.